core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 potential benefits of
 unencrypted DoC usage over classic DNS are e.g. block-wise transfer or alternative CoAP Content-Formats to overcome link-layer constraints.
-For unencrypted DoC usage the ID field MUST not be set to a fixed value as suggested in
+For unencrypted DoC usage the ID of the DNS message MAY still be set to 0 to leverage the cache benefits described in {{sec:req-caching}}.
-{{sec:req-caching}}, but changed with every query.
+In this case an unpredictable token MUST be picked for each CoAP request that carries such a DNS message.

 Implementation Status